 - to be treated with dignity and respect

 - to expect parents and students to be involved in creating a positive school environment

 A) Respect, Civility and Responsible Citizenship

-- respect differences in people, their ideas and opinions;
+- respect differences in people, their ideas and their opinions

-All members of the school community must not:
+All members of the École Fred A. Hamilton community will not: